FA Cup fixtures on TV – how to watch live games, second round draw details and more

 Oxford City v Northampton (7:45pm) BT Sport 1

-The FA Cup second round draw is expected to take place on Sunday following the televised games, however there is no official confirmation on this just yet.
+The FA Cup second round draw will take place on Monday at 7pm live on BBC Two.

 Second round fixtures are due to take place at the end of the month, though there is mounting controversy with several of the ‘non-elite’ lowest ranked sides potentially unable to train or even play due to the UK lockdown.